 5. Promoting your blog only sporadically.

 Promoting your blog is a marathon, not a sprint.
 One good guest post every few months will not sustain you.
+Commenting on a few blogs once in a while won’t help you build momentum.

 Don’t limit yourself to posting only on A-List blogs either.
 Look to some of the other B and C list blogs too.